-No matter how many visitors you attract to your website, if your contact forms are poorly designed, you won’t be getting any leads.
+No matter how many visitors you attract to your website, if your contact forms are designed poorly, you won’t be getting any leads.

-These are 7 easy ways to increase your form conversions.
+These are seven easy ways to increase your form conversions.

 Keep it short